1975 spring offensive

-Following the attack on Buôn Ma Thuôt, the Republic of Vietnam realized they were no longer able to defend the entire country and ordered a strategic withdrawal from the Central Highlands.
-The retreat from the Central Highlands, however, was a debacle as civilian refugees fled under fire with soldiers, mostly along a single highway reaching from the highlands to the coast.
-This situation was exacerbated by confusing orders, lack of command and control, and a well-led and aggressive enemy, which led to the utter rout and destruction of the bulk of South Vietnamese forces in the Central Highlands.
-A similar collapse occurred in the northern provinces.
+Following these defeats, the South Vietnamese leadership realized they were no longer able to defend the entire country and ordered a strategic withdrawal from the Central Highlands.
+The retreat was a disaster as civilian refugees fled under fire alongside soldiers along a single highway to the coast.
+This situation was worsened by confusing orders, lack of command, and a well-led and aggressive enemy, which led to the destruction of most South Vietnamese forces in the Central Highlands.
+A similar collapse occurred in the northern provinces where PAVN forces captured both Huế and Đà Nẵng by the end of March.